Getting Started

 Project Layout

-• First you’re going to set author to your author name, this should be the same name that you used when creating the GitHub repo.
+to your author name, this should be the same name that you used when creating the GitHub repo. - Next, set

-• Next, set name to the name you want to appear in the mod manager and website.
+to the name you want to appear in the mod manager and website. - Now set

-• Now set uniqueName to the name of your GitHub Repo.
+to the name of your GitHub Repo. - You can leave

 Testing The Addon